Near-maxima of the two-dimensional Discrete Gaussian Free Field: Preliminaries

-We remark that asymptotic expressions of the form~\eqref{E:3.11} lie at the heart of~\cite{BL3} where they were derived using the so called concentric decomposition.
+We remark that asymptotic expressions of the form~\eqref{E:3.11} lie at the heart of the work~\cite{BL3} where they were derived using the so called concentric decomposition.
 In~\cite{B-notes}, the concentric decomposition was used to give alternative proofs of tightness and convergence in law of the centered DGFF maximum that avoid the use of the modified branching random walk which the earlier proofs by Bramson and Zeitouni~\cite{BZ} and Bramson, Ding and Zeitouni~\cite{BDingZ} relied on.
 (A key additional input on top of~\cite{BL3} was the first limit in \eqref{e:lem:rw-as:fg}; see~\cite[Proposition~12.5]{B-notes}.)
 Notwithstanding, Lemma~\ref{prop:asymptotic} is stronger than any of these prior conclusions; e.g., compared with \cite[Proposition~5.2]{BL3}.
 Indeed, there $-s=u$ and~$s$ has to be confined to a finite interval.

 In~\cite{Ballot} the concentric decomposition has been developed further to yield uniform asymptotics as well as bounds for various ``ballot'' probabilities in more general setups.
-This includes the case where the field is conditioned on a subset of its domain which is not necessarily a single point, as needed in the next lemma:
+This includes the case where the field is conditioned on a subset of its domain which is not necessarily a single point, as needed in the next lemma.
+In the sequel, we use the usual notation $a^+:=\max\{a,0\}$ and $a^-:=\max\{-a,0\}$.
+For the purpose of the next lemma, we also extend the meaning of $h^{U}$ to DGFF with non-trivial boundary values.
+Namely, under $\bbP(\,\cdot\,\big|\,h^{U}|_{\partial U } = u)$, the field~$h^U$ is a multivariate normal indexed by vertices in~$U$ with covariance~$G^U$ and mean given by the unique harmonic extension of~$u$ onto~$U$.

 \begin{lemma} There is~$\delta_0\in(0,1)$ and, for each $\delta\in(0,\delta_0)$, there is $c=c(\delta)\in(0,\infty)$ such that the following holds for all $D, \wt{D} \in \mathfrak D$ with~$D$ connected, $B(0,\delta) \subseteq D\cap \wt D$, $D\cup\wt D\subseteq B(0,1/\delta)$ and diameter of each connected component of $\partial D$ bounded from below by $\delta$: For all $1 \le K \leq c^{-1} N$, all $u \in \bbR^{\partial D_N}$ and all $v \in \bbR^{\partial( \wt{D}^\cc)_K}$, abbreviating $U:=D_N \cap (\wt{D}^\cc)_K$,